robfatland/zero2x/Z2JH/README.md

 ```

-This gives four key-value pairs including an ID and a PASSWD; so by copy-paste I manually set these:
+This gives four key-value pairs including an ID and a PASSWD; so by copy-paste I manually set two of these:

 ```